 Throckmorton 13th Century Church.

-Mrs E.M.R Lane known as Betty Lane to everyone, has been a Church warden for many years and is also a trustee of the Village hall.
-She has always involved herself with all village activities and a real stalwart of village life.
+Mrs E.M.R Lane known as Betty Lane to everyone, had been a Church warden for many years and was also a trustee of the Village Charity sadly passed away in 2017, she has been sorely missed.

 Mr P J Chatterton, Peter to everyone has been the Church Warden for a number of years, is also a Trustee of the Village Hall, & Secretary of the Village Charity.
 He is also Treasurer of Throckmorton and Bishampton Churches.